Understanding Tax-Exempt Bonds

 Types of Tax-Exempt Bonds

-There are generally two main types of tax-exempt bonds: municipal bonds and private activity bonds.
-Municipal bonds are often issued to fund public projects and are typically classified into two categories: general obligation bonds and revenue bonds.
-General obligation bonds are backed by the full faith and credit of the issuing government, meaning they are supported by taxes collected from residents.
-Revenue bonds, on the other hand, are secured by the revenue generated from a specific project, such as tolls from a toll road or fees from a public utility.
+There are two main types of these tax-exempt bonds usually.
+You have municipal bonds first.
+Then there are private activity bonds.
+Municipal bonds often fund public projects.
+They usually fall into two groups.
+One group is general obligation bonds.
+The other is revenue bonds.
+General obligation bonds are backed by the full faith of the government issuing them.
+This means they’re supported by taxes from local people.
+Revenue bonds are different.
+They are secured by money made from a specific project.
+Think of tolls from a toll road.
+Or fees from a public water service.

 The Benefits of Tax-Exempt Bonds